subh-775/Rice-Disease-Classification/README.md

 # 🌾 Rice Disease Classification Using ResNet50
 This project utilizes deep learning and Transfer Learning with ResNet50 to classify rice crop diseases.

+### Usage
-### You can directly use the model available at : <a href="https://huggingface.co/spaces/Subh775/RiceSage">Here</a>
+You can directly use the model available at : <a href="https://huggingface.co/spaces/Subh775/RiceSage">Here</a>

 ## 🬬 Project Overview
-This project focuses on developing a classification model to identifying the type of condition of rice crops.
+This project aims to develop a robust classification model to identify the health condition of rice crops based on their images.

 ## 🦅 Key Features
 **Disease Classification:** The model can classify rice crop images into four categories: